cinderblockgames/cindr.musicPlayer.js/README.md

       </div>
     </div>

 The **cindrM-song-container** will be repeated for every song in the playlist and placed inside the **cindrM-song-list-container**.
 The repeated elements will have their index appended to their ID, so the element for the first song will be **id="cindrM-song-container-0"**.
+Also, the current song element will have the class **cindrM-current-song**.